martinandrovich/rovi_system/rovi_models/README.md

 # rovi_models
-Gazebo models and worlds to be loaded into the ROVI workcell.
+Gazebo models and worlds for the the ROVI workcell.